 - The MSCC program is 60 credit hours in length and may be completed in less than three calendar years through a full-time course of study.

 - The MSCC program is CACREP-accredited as a clinical mental health program at all four locations.

 - Graduates of this program will be employable in clinical counseling arenas such as correctional facilities, mental health centers, and psychiatric institutions, or be prepared to work in private practice.

 - Students wishing to pursue a Master of Science in Clinical Counseling must meet the requirements for acceptance into the graduate counseling program.

-- Assistant Professor, MSCC Program Directory
+- Assistant Professor for MSCC Program-Columbia

 Dr. Theresa L. Keown

 - Assistant Professor, MSCC Program Coordinator - Park Hills

 - MSCC Program Director of Online Learning - Assistant Professor

 - Assistant Professor of Clinical Counseling; Director of Assessment of Master of Science in Clinical Counseling (MSCC) Program; MSCC Program Coordinator - St. Louis